 - Tybet (the autonomous region of China)

 (I recommend my articles about specific countries, where there is more information.
-The main purpose of this one is the location of the region and its division).
+The main purpose of this article is the location of the region and its division).